 A portion of the Foundation's revenue is derived from cost-reimbursable contracts and grants, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenditures.
 Amounts received are recognized as revenue when the Foundation has provided certain services and incurred expenditures in compliance with specific contract or grant provisions.
 Cash received in excess of revenue recognized is recorded as refundable advances.
-There were refundable advances of approximately \$65,000 at June 30, 2020.
-At June 30, 2020, the Foundation has been awarded grants and contracts of approximately \$1,046,000, of which no amounts had been received in advance, that have not been recognized in the accompanying consolidated financial statements because the conditions have not been met.
+There were refundable advances of approximately \$606,000 and \$65,000 as of June 30, 2021 and 2020, respectively.
+As of June 30, 2021 and 2020, the Foundation has been awarded grants and contracts of approximately \$1,567,000 and \$1,046,000, respectively, of which no amounts had been received in advance, that have not been recognized in the accompanying consolidated financial statements because the conditions have not been met.

-(I) Functional Allocation of Expenses
+(1) Functional Allocation of Expenses